camunda/camunda-docs-manual/content/update/minor/72-to-73/index.md

 * `camunda-ejb-client`
 * ...

 There are no new mandatory dependencies.
-That means, upgrading the version should suffice to migrate a process application in terms of dependencies.
+That means, updating the version should suffice to migrate a process application in terms of dependencies.

 # Application with Embedded Process Engine

 This section is applicable if you have a custom application with an **embedded** process engine.

-Updating an application with embedded process engineUpgrade the dependencies declared in your application's `pom.xml` file to the new version.
+## Updating an application with embedded process engine

+Update the dependencies declared in your application's `pom.xml` file to the new version.
 Which dependencies you have is application-specific.
 Typically, the dependencies consist of any of the following:

 * `camunda-engine`
 * `camunda-bpmn-model`